Bealby/grandpas-pocket-watch-shop/README.md

 distract the main aim of the Website.

-Throughout the Website a strong emphasis will be made on clear imagery of products, ensuring that product layout is not congested.
+Throughout the Website a strong emphasis will be made on clear imagery of products, ensuring that product layout does not come across as congested.
 This will allow users to view and search products quickly and efficiently.
-Expedited  the desire to add products to their basket and checking out smoothly.
+Expedited their desire to add products to their basket and check out with comlete ease.

 Extra features such as links to `About`, `Contact` and `Q&A Forum` will be displayed in the footer of the Web page.
-Preventing the user to not get distracted into navigating to other parts of the Websiote that stirs aways form the main goal of the Website which is to seel good.
-The extra links will not however become lost in the Website as the longer the user is enagged in the Website and their trust gained, the more they will intuitiviely search closer for other features in the Website.
+This limits the users attention to being drawn to other parts of the Website rather than shopping.

+Links to `About`, `Contact` and `Q&A Forum` will not however become obsolete as the longer the user is enagged in the Website the more likey their trust will grow.
+Leading users to naturally to search and find links to `About`, `Contact` and `Q&A Forum` as tried and tested results have proven in current e-coomerce Websites.

 ### Skeleton